The-Politico/django-slack-events-router/README.md

 ### Usage

-Once you've install and configured the eventsrouter app, you can register downstream apps that will receive your re-routed Slack Events API messages.
+Once you've installed and configured the eventsrouter app, you can register downstream apps that will receive your re-routed Slack Events API messages.
 Just create a new Route model manually via the django admin or programmatically using the eventsrouter's API.

 When you do, you can also create filters for your route to send only events of a certain type or from a particular channel.
 Exclude both to send all event messages.
 (Remember, you also need to register events with your Slack app before they'll be sent to the eventsrouter!
 See [Configuring your app in Slack](#configuring-your-app-in-slack).)